Upgrading from Hilla 1.x

 <hilla.version>2.0.0</hilla.version>

-Find the latest version number using the GitHub Hilla releases list.
+You can find the latest version number in the GitHub Hilla releases list.

 Jakarta EE 10 Namespaces

-You can use the following free tools for the package name conversion:
+You can download from GitHub a couple of free tools for the package name conversion: Eclipse Transformer; and Apache Migration Tool.

-When being applied to a project, these tools convert Java class imports, manifests, property files, and other resources to use jakarta.*
+When applied to a project, these tools convert as needed Java class imports, manifests, property files, and other resources to use the jakarta.* namespace.
+Conversion instructions can be found in each tool’s README file.

 The last versions of IntelliJ IDEA offers migration refactoring tools, including a Java EE to Jakarta EE package converter.